apecloud/kubeblocks/docs/user_docs/api-reference/apps.md

 </em>
 </td>
 <td>
-<p>phase describes the phase of the component, the detail information of the phases are as following:
+<p>phase describes the phase of the component and the detail information of the phases are as following:
-Running: component is running. [terminal state]
+Running: the component is running. [terminal state]
-Stopped: component is stopped, as no running pod. [terminal state]
+Stopped: the component is stopped, as no running pod. [terminal state]
-Failed: component is unavailable. i.e, all pods are not ready for Stateless/Stateful component, Leader/Primary pod is not ready for Consensus/Replication component. [terminal state]
+Failed: the component is unavailable, i.e. all pods are not ready for Stateless/Stateful component and Leader/Primary pod is not ready for Consensus/Replication component. [terminal state]
-Abnormal: component is running but part of its pods are not ready.
+Abnormal: the component is running but part of its pods are not ready.
 Leader/Primary pod is ready for Consensus/Replication component. [terminal state]
-Creating: component has entered creating process.
+Creating: the component has entered creating process.
-Updating: component has entered updating process, triggered by Spec. updated.</p>
+Updating: the component has entered updating process, triggered by Spec. updated.</p>
 </td>
 </tr>
 <tr>